CtrlK

 Completeness

-Clearly answers both 'what' (create advanced Excel pivot tables with calculated fields and slicers) and 'when' (when building data summaries or creating interactive dashboards), with explicit trigger phrases listed.
+Clearly answers both 'what' (create advanced Excel pivot tables with calculated fields and slicers) and 'when' (building data summaries, creating interactive dashboards), with explicit trigger phrases provided.

 3 / 3